ArtifactDB/artifactdb-cli/books/adbcli/tutorial/help.md

 This displays the main commonds such as `context`, `download`, `job`, etc...
 The design of these commands is inspired by the AWS CLI, with a grain of salt coming from `kubectl`.
-To obtain help on a specific commands, we can use add `--help` to one of the main command, eg. `adb context --help`:
+To obtain help on a specific commands, we can add `--help` to one of the main command, eg. `adb context --help`:

 ```
 $ adb context --help